kvecchione/kasa-lights-operator/README.md

 ## Usage

 Once these are created and running, we can apply a KasaLight manifest with a desired IP, state (on/off), and type (plug/bulb).
 Once you have added the right values here, run `kubectl apply -f example/example.yml` and it should adjust the state of the light.

+Note: The `state` value needs to be in quotes because YAML translates on/off to boolean.